 For fee purposes, nine credits constitute a full load during the fall and spring semesters and five credits during the summer session.
 Full-time status for other purposes, such as financial aid, may be defined differently.

-After corresponding with an advisor, graduate students register online at www.uwplatt.edu/disted.
+Graduate students may register online at www.uwplatt.edu/disted after corresponding with an advisor.
 Graduate students are allowed to register for up to six credits during the summer sessions and up to nine credits during the fall/spring semesters.
 If a student wishes to take more credits (up to 8 credits during summer sessions and up to 12 credits during fall/spring semesters), the student must contact his or her advisor for approval.
-A graduate student who wishes to appeal an advisor’s decision should contact the dean of the School of Graduate Studies.
-A graduate student who wishes to take more than 8 credits for the summer session or 12 credits for the fall/spring semesters will need the additional approval (beyond the advisor’s approval) of the dean of the School of Graduate Studies.
+A graduate student who wishes to appeal an advisor's decision should contact the dean of the School of Graduate Studies.
+A graduate student who wishes to take more than 8 credits for the summer session or 12 credits for the fall/spring semesters will need the additional approval (beyond the advisor's approval) of the dean of the School of Graduate Studies.

 Note: If a graduate student does not have an assigned graduate advisor but is attending as a special (non-degree seeking) student, the dean of the School of Graduate Studies' approval replaces the advisor's approval.

 As discussed previously, students in the online Project Management and Criminal Justice programs may satisfy the writing requirement by doing one of the following: